-Time Tracking and it’s benefits
+Time Tracking Sheet and it’s advantage

-Tracking time in a spreadsheet is really important to keep the records of the time employees have spent on a particular task or project.
+Tracking time in a spreadsheet is really important to keep the records of the time, employees have spent on a particular task or project.
 Time Tracking sheet provides clear, clean, and easily accessible data for further use.
 You can utilize this data for different purposes e.g. HR, Payroll, Client Billing and project status reports you send to clients.

 Understanding the Time Tracking Sheet Template

 Before moving ahead and start developing this Time Tracking Sheet in Excel and VBA, let us discuss the functionalities and restrictions.

 In this time tracking sheet, we have utilized two different worksheets.
 One is TimeSheet which is the main sheet and other is Support Sheet to keep the drop-down data for Project and Task Name column available in TimeSheet worksheet.

 In TimeSheet, we are capturing the user name in cell B4.
 If user will open this tracker or reset it, VBA code will check whether any name is available or not.
 If name is not available, then it will update the current logged in user name in cell B4.